codecarve/roonextension/README.md

 ## Version History

 ### 1.0.7
-- Refactor for handling images
+- Code refactor for handling images
-- Enabling/disabling devices, re-enabling zone when zone is re-added with the same name
+- Fix for crash when retrying to re-connect to Roon
+- Update app Icon for zones
+- Update: only show zones with multiple outputs when pairing

 ### 1.0.6
 - Fix label Queue items remaining